iann0036/tf-cfn-provider/README.md

 ## Usage

 Once the handler stack is created, you may use the below resources by adding the `Terraform` transform to your stack.
-This will transform your input template to convert the Terraform resources into Custom Resources that will handle the lifecycle within that provider.
+This will transform your input template to convert the Terraform:: resources into Custom Resources that will handle the lifecycle within that provider.

-Most providers will require you to store credentials and/or other provider-specific settings within AWS Secrets Manager in order to access their services, generally in the secret name format *terraform/_lowercase-provider-name_*.
+Most providers will require you to store credentials and/or other provider-specific settings within AWS Secrets Manager in order to access their services, generally in the secret name format *terraform/lowercase-provider-name*.

 ## Providers